Burnsedia/burnsedia.github.io/src/content/blog/CaseStudy-PrivateCloud-AI-Update.md

 - **Docker** for containerization
 - **Watchtower** for automatic container updates

-This setup delivered the same developer velocity—at **less than 1% of the cost**.
+This setup delivered the same developer velocity at **less than 1% of the cost**.

 ## Results